MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/responsible-ai/faqs-copilot-site-builder.md

 Creating marketing and storytelling content for a specific product for e-commerce sites is key for driving customer engagement and sales, but it can be a time-consuming and challenging process for retailers.
 With the new Copilot capability in Commerce that is built for site builder's product enrichment workflow, you can generate persuasive, compelling, and engaging product enrichment and marketing content for your e-commerce websites.
 Your content is optimized for search engines to help increase customer loyalty and boost your sales conversions.

-## How was Copilot in site builder evaluated?
-What metrics are used to measure performance?
+## How was Copilot in site builder evaluated, and what metrics are used to measure performance?

 - Copilot in site builder underwent extensive testing where numerous texts in different languages were evaluated by language experts against various criteria.
 Testing was based on fictitious product catalogs that are part of the demonstration data.
 - Copilot in site builder is built in accordance with Microsoft's Responsible AI Standard.
 For more information, see [Empowering responsible AI practices](https://aka.ms/RAI).